 Some impetigo is caused by a type of bacteria called MRSA (methicillin-resistant Staphylococcus aureus).
 This type of bacteria is hard to kill.
 This type of impetigo can be hard to treat.

 What causes impetigo?

 Many people have these kinds of bacteria on their body from time to time.
-A smaller number of people have permanent colonies of these harmful bacteria on their skin.
+A smaller number of people have lifelong (permanent) colonies of these harmful bacteria on their skin.
 This is known as being colonized with the bacteria.
 These bacteria may grow inside your nose, armpit, throat, genitals, hands, or some other area.
-When these bacteria are just on top of the skin, they don’t cause problems or symptoms.
+When these bacteria are just on top of the skin, they often don’t cause problems or symptoms.
 But a small break in the skin allows the bacteria to cause an infection.